N-600 Processing Times in June 2026: What to Expect When Applying for a Certificate of Citizenship

 If USCIS issues a Request for Evidence, don’t wait—gather everything and respond as early as possible.
 A fast, complete reply can keep your case moving without additional setbacks.

-If you received an RFE for your case, check out our comprehensive guide or reach out to an immigration attorney for assistance.
+If you received an RFE for your case, reach out to an immigration attorney for assistance.

 Although it’s not required, having a qualified immigration attorney review your N-600 form can help avoid mistakes and ensure your case is as strong as possible from the start.